 Avoid thin content using Google tools

 In the Google Search Console, it is possible to find Soft 404 pages in order to change or delete them.
 The sooner this happens, the less the risk of gradation due to high bounce rates.
-Jumps, short dwell times, and a lack of added value are harmful to the ranking on Google even without the machine classification as a soft 404 pages.
+Jumps, short dwell times, and a lack of added value are harmful to the ranking on Google even without the machine classification as a soft 404 page.
 This gives webmasters the chance to prevent these effects in a good time.
 Before users reacted, Google discovered thin content.
 The person responsible can delete the page, set it to “noindex” in the robots.txt file, or improve the content.

 Under the “Manual Action” item of the Search Console, Google lists individual pages of a website that have been checked by a human and do not meet the quality standards.
 Here, Google also provides tips on how to fix these errors.